2024

 Tips to Send the Offer Letter

-Ensure that you write a message to your new employee informing them that you are happy that they agreed to work with you and send it.
+Ensure you write a message to your new employee informing them that you are happy they agreed to work with you and send it.

 Explain in detail the expectations, requirements, and duties of the job position.
 This step will help the new employee become familiar with their job before they become part of the team and avoid shock.